List of communication satellite companies

-This is a list of all companies currently operating at least one commercial communication satellite or currently has one on order.
+This is a list of all companies that currently operate at least one commercial communication satellite or currently have one on order.

 Global Top 20

 The World Teleport Association publishes lists of companies based on revenues from all customized communications sources and includes operators of teleports and satellite fleets.
 In order from largest to smallest, the Global Top 20 of 2021 were: